3DXChatCoders/3DXChat-Plus/README.md

 # Images

 # Cost & Delivery
 3DXChat Plus will be sent to your email with a download-link after payment.
-You will pay through Paypal as it is the most secure transaction.
+You will pay through Paypal as it is the most secure transaction for both parts.
 The cost is <b>$29 /forever</b> all-included.

 # Manual